pittisl/Generative-AI-Tutorial/README.md

 A complete list can be found [here](https://github.com/HqWu-HITCS/Awesome-LLM-Survey?tab=readme-ov-file#challenge-of-llm).

 ## Diffusion Models
-Diffusion models aim to approxmiate the probability distribution of a given data domain, and provide a way to generate samples from its approxmated distribution.
+Diffusion models aim to approxmiate the probability distribution of a given data domain, and provide a way to generate samples from its approximated distribution.
 Their goals are similar to other popular generative models, such as [VAE](https://arxiv.org/pdf/1606.05908), [GANs](https://arxiv.org/pdf/1406.2661), and [Normalizing Flows](https://arxiv.org/pdf/1908.09257).

 The working flow of diffusion models is featured with two process:
 1. **Forward process (diffusion process):** it progressively applies noise to the original input data step by step until the data completely becomes noise.